-The Pacific Northwest coast is dotted with many islands, straights, and narrows.
+The Pacific Northwest coast is dotted with manystraights, bays, inlets, narrows and islands.
 Vancouver Island is the biggest island on the coast.
 It is separated from the BC coast by several Straits: Juan de Fuca Strait, Haro Strait and the Strait of Georgia on the south island, Johnson Straight on the central island, and Queen Charlotte Strait on the north island.
 These are the Coastal Shores.

 The waters between the mainland coast and the island are dotted with numerous islands, large & small.
 Among the incredible narrows found here, is Seymour Narrows, just north of Campbell River, where Ripple Rock was blasted to ensure safer passage of vessels.

 The sea stacks at San Josef Bay are beautiful.
 Water surging through the sandy passages at high tide has slowly eroded the softer outer rock, leaving behind only the harder formations.
 Sea stacks typically form when wave action eats away the surrounding soft rock.
 They can only be found in San Josef Bay on Vancouver Island.
 They are quite beautiful.

 As part of Cape Scott Provincial Park, San Josef Bay is easily accessible on well-maintained trails and boardwalks.
 From the nearest parking lot and trailhead, there is a three-kilometer hike.
 Its an easy hike on level ground, the trail could easily handle a buggy or even a wheelchair.

 The road in from port hardy is quite long but fairly well maintained, but please drive, with caution as these roads are active logging roads.
 Turn your lights on and give these trucks the road, they can’t stop very easy and they depend on you to drive carefully.
 Give them the right away.